cecilia-lin/CSE151A_Pokemon_Classification/README.md

 - Report Results Section: Contributed significantly to the Results section of the report by adding the results and providing explanations for them.

+- General Collaboration: Participated in team discussions and reviewed the report for quality and consistency.

 **Contribution**: